babyoblong/riverside-fork-repo/README.md

 ### Frameworks, Libraries and Others

-- Cloudflare CDN - This is used to deliver the Bootstrap Framework, jQuery plugins & Popper.js.
+- [Cloudflare CDN ](https://www.cloudflare.com/en-gb/cdn/)- This is used to deliver the Bootstrap Framework, jQuery plugins & Popper.js.
-- Bootstrap 4.6.0 - Bootstrap was used for the responsive layout, jumbotron, navbar, form and spacing utilities.
+- [Bootstrap 4.6.0](https://getbootstrap.com/docs/4.6/getting-started/introduction) - Bootstrap was used for the responsive layout, jumbotron, navbar, form and spacing utilities.
-- jQuery - The collapsible Hamburger menu in Bootstrap requires this to function.
+- [jQuery](https://jquery.com/) - The collapsible Hamburger menu in Bootstrap requires this to function.
-- popper.js - The collapsible Hamburger menu in Bootstrap requires this to function.
+- [popper.js](https://popper.js.org/) - The collapsible Hamburger menu in Bootstrap requires this to function.
-- CANVA - Was used to bring a barebones menu to the Food/Drinks menus.
+- [CANVA](https://www.canva.com/en_gb/) - Was used to bring a barebones menu to the Food/Drinks menus.
-- Google Fonts - Google Fonts was used to import 'Raleway' and 'Oswald' fonts.
+- [Google Fonts](https://fonts.google.com/) - Google Fonts was used to import 'Raleway' and 'Oswald' fonts.
-- Font Awesome - icons were used alongside About, Student Discount, Free-Wifi and Quiet Time headers.
+- [Font Awesome](https://fontawesome.com/)- icons were used alongside About, Student Discount, Free-Wifi and Quiet Time headers.
 It was also used in the social icons in the footer.
-- Git - Git was used for the version control software.
+- [Git](https://git-scm.com/) - Git was used for the version control software.
-- Github - Used to host/clone project files.
+- [Github](https://github.com/) - Used to host/clone project files.
-- GitPod - GitPod was used to develop the project from the ground, up in the cloud-based environment.
+- [GitPod](https://gitpod.io/) - GitPod was used to develop the project from the ground, up in the cloud-based environment.
-- TinyJPG - resized images to reduce bandwidth and increase site performance.
+- [TinyJPG](https://tinyjpg.com/) - resized images to reduce bandwidth and increase site performance.
-- Balsamiq - used to create Wireframes for the project.
+- [Balsamiq](https://balsamiq.com/) - used to create Wireframes for the project.
-- VSCode - Ran out of Gitpod hours and moved to VSCode to keep up with development.
+- [VSCode](https://code.visualstudio.com/) - Ran out of Gitpod hours and moved to VSCode to keep up with development.
-- Favicon.io - favicon generator used to create project favicon.
+- [Favicon.io](https://favicon.io/) - favicon generator used to create project favicon.
-- MDN - Mozilla Developer Network was used to clarify certain subjects.
+- [MDN](https://developer.mozilla.org/en-US/) - Mozilla Developer Network was used to clarify certain subjects.
-- Ebook - http://www.jjg.net/elements/pdf/elements_ch02.pdf helped with the explanation of UX Design and UX Planes.
+- [Ebook](http://www.jjg.net/elements/pdf/elements_ch02.pdf) - helped with the explanation of UX Design and UX Planes.
-- Coolors.co - this site helped with the color scheme which is a blue(Space Cadet) and gold.
+- [Coolors.co](https://coolors.co/) - this site helped with the color scheme which is a blue(Space Cadet) and gold.
-- Unsplash - photos used across the site are all from Unsplash.
+- [Unsplash](https://unsplash.com/) - photos used across the site are all from Unsplash.
-- Grammarly - to try and counteract my poor spelling & grammar.
+- [Grammarly](https://www.grammarly.com/) - to try and counteract my poor spelling & grammar.

 ## Deployment
----

 The project has been deployed on Github pages using the process below.

 ### Deploying to Github Pages